cainmagi/Dockerfiles/index.md

 ### ver 1.5 @ 4/20/2022

 1. Finish the re-crafted `xubuntu` dockerfile and `jupyterlab` dockerfile.
-2. Update the submodule `noVNC` to newest version.
+2. Update the submodule `noVNC` to the newest version.
 3. Write some new guides.

 ### ver 1.45 @ 2/2/2021